deadlysyn/archer/README.md

 rather than GRUB, systemd-resolved vs resolveconf, and similar choices.
 Each of the alternatives are valid, but require pulling in additional dependencies and effectively working around vs with Arch's choices as a distro.
+In the end this path was smooth thanks to Arch's documentation, but in you might need to adjust based on your requirements.

 ## Bootstrapping